javmart/zero-to-qed/docs/src/11_type_theory.md

 ## Constructive and Classical Logic

 Lean's type theory is constructive at its core.
 A constructive proof of existence must provide a witness: to prove `∃ n, P n`, you must exhibit a specific `n` and show `P n` holds.
 You cannot merely argue that non-existence leads to contradiction.
 This discipline has a profound consequence: constructive proofs are programs.
 A proof of `∃ n, n * n = 4` contains the number 2.
 You can extract it and compute with it.
+The categorical semantics of this intuitionistic logic is the theory of [toposes](https://ncatlab.org/nlab/show/topos), where every topos provides a model in which constructive reasoning holds.

 ```lean
 {{#include ../../src/ZeroToQED/TypeTheory.lean:constructive_classical}}